-SPORTS ACTIVITIES: In week 7, we maintain work on Technical Skills as outlined above to help athletes perform sports skills with implements like balls, gloves, or bats.
-This also allows the athlete to work on their foundational sport skills prior to more intensive activities associated with Tactical Games that are progressed this week as well.
-In Week 7 we continue to increase our time playing Tactical Games that are more intensive and competitive.
-Athletes are now getting exposure Tactical Game-like scenarios three times a week, with 48 hours between harder, longer sessions.
+SPORTS ACTIVITIES: In week 8, we adjust work on Technical Skills as outlined above to help athletes perform sports skills.
+This also allows the athlete to work on their foundational sport skills prior to more intensive activities associated with Tactical Games that are also increased this week.
+In Week 8 we introduce a 4th Tactical Games session during the week as well as extend the Tactical Games session at the end of the week to continue to increase our time playing Tactical Games that are more intensive and competitive.
+Athletes are now getting exposure to Tactical Game-like scenarios several times a week, with the most extensive Tactical Game session taking place at the end of the week.